winterForestStump/application_project/BentoML/README.md

 pip install -r ./requirements.txt
 ```

-The model is divided in parts and archieved into the 'yolo5m_model' folder.
-After unzipping you should have a `yolov5s.pt` file created in current directory (don't be confused by the 's' at the name of the file, it is still medium 'm' sized model).
+The model is divided in parts and archived into the 'yolo5m_model' folder.
+After unzipping you should have a `yolov5s.pt` file created in current directory (don't be confused by the 's' suffix in the file name; it is still the medium 'm' sized model).

 ## Run the service